serverfarmer/serverfarmer/README.md

 Solutions Sp. z o.o.).
 If you want to fork this repository, you probably will want to change them:

-- scripts/functions.custom - default gpg key, path for ssh private key storage etc.
+- scripts/functions.custom - custom gpg / ssh keys, paths, names etc.
 - grep for "tomaszklim.pl" and replace it with other domain with **enabled catch-all** (excluding scripts/functions.custom file, where you have to put your existing gpg key instead of simply replacing the domain part)
-- scripts/setup/control.sh - ssh public keys for remote server management
 - common/gpg/*.pub - gpg keys used to encrypt backups
 - common/standby.conf - list of standby devices
 - dist/*/snmpd.tpl, scripts/cacti/send.sh, scripts/setup/monitoring.sh - Cacti addresses